Company logo | Codica

 This model is quite popular among companies because it's streamlined and reliable.
 It is preferred in companies that offer a specific kit of features or functionality instead of customizable options.
 Flat pricing is transparent and trustworthy, which allows it to attract more customers and increase conversion rates.

-BaseCamp, a project management tool, features a wonderful implementation of this model.
+Basecamp, a project management tool, features a wonderful implementation of this model.
 It is often referred to as the “one-size-fits-all” model, which clearly describes the idea of it.
-The same is with Basecamp, as they offer everything for a transparent price which you can adjust to paying monthly or yearly.
+The same is with Basecamp, as they offer everything for a transparent price, which you can adjust to paying monthly or yearly.

 Flat pricing model example at Basecamp